serverless/blog/posts/2017-09-15-understanding-and-controlling-aws-lambda-costs.md

 * **Costs are multiplicative in function memory size and execution time**.
 Suppose that a Lambda function uses 512 MB of memory and executes in slightly less than 200 milliseconds.
 After a code change, the function now needs 400 milliseconds to run (double), and 1024 MB of memory (double).
 The total compute cost increases **4 times**.
 If the memory requirement is instead tripled to 1536 MB, the total cost increases **6 times**.
 If both the memory requirement and execution time are tripled, the total cost increases **9 times** ([spreadsheet](https://docs.google.com/spreadsheets/d/1xh_rNQwGVLos7Fshq2eM4gbIz546LwvrY1fMcLGqPmw/edit?zx=p7c6vgh0j97k#gid=541900098)).
 The impact of multiplicative costs may not be intuitive in that small changes to *either* function memory size or execution time can cause large changes in the total billable cost.

 * **Processing delays can be expensive**.
-Suppose that a 512 MB Lambda function uses executes in slightly less than **200 milliseconds**, with a hard limit of 5 seconds.
+Suppose that a 512 MB Lambda function executes in slightly less than **200 milliseconds**, with a hard limit of 5 seconds.
 As part of its processing, the function calls an external service over HTTPS and waits for a response before ending.
 Suppose that network congestion or an external service degradation adds a spike of **2 seconds** to each network call.
 For the duration of the latency spike, **the extra 2 seconds of Lambda running time will increase cost *11 times***, from \$0.17 per 100k requests to \$1.83 ([spreadsheet](https://docs.google.com/spreadsheets/d/1xh_rNQwGVLos7Fshq2eM4gbIz546LwvrY1fMcLGqPmw/edit?zx=p7c6vgh0j97k#gid=541900098)).

 * **The free tier can run out quickly**.
 Suppose that a service must support a sustained request rate of 100,000 requests per hour (sustained 27 requests per second).
 At this rate, the free tier of 400,000 GB-sec per month will run out in approximately **1 hour** for the following function sizes ([spreadsheet](https://docs.google.com/spreadsheets/d/1xh_rNQwGVLos7Fshq2eM4gbIz546LwvrY1fMcLGqPmw/edit?zx=p7c6vgh0j97k#gid=240985719)):